MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

 - An Office 365 license: Business Essentials/Premium or Enterprise E1/E3/E5.

-- Office 365 connected groups turned on for your Yammer network.
+- Office 365 connected groups enabled for your Yammer network.

 - A Yammer Office 365 connected group to use for the automated knowledge base.
 Because this group will be connected to QnA Maker, it should be a group dedicated to the knowledge base.